-First, the 1982 legislation eliminating the responsibility of independent tire dealers to report the names and addresses of tire purchasers to the manufacturer for notification in the event of a recall should be changed back to requiring such recordkeeping as during the period from 1970 until 1982.
+First, the 1982 legislation eliminating the responsibility of independent tire dealers to report the names and addresses of tire purchasers to the manufacturer for notification in the event of a recall should be changed back to requiring such record keeping as during the period from 1970 until 1982.
 Independent dealers with computers today can readily supply such names to the manufacturer.
 The current law only requires the independent dealer to give the consumer a card to mail themselves.
 A 1986 NHTSA report showed only 11 percent responded.
 Thus, in this case, most buyers from independent dealers will not be notified by mail.

-Second, the current law requires tire owners to return the tire within 60 days of a recall notification (which, I presume means if a manufacturer has no contact information, a consumer would have to rely on news reports) or 60 days after tire availability.
+Second, the current law requires tire owners to return the tire within 60 days of a recall notification (which, I presume, means if a manufacturer has no contact information, a consumer would have to rely on news reports) or 60 days after tire replacement.
 Car owners in recalls don t have this limitation.
 It is confusing enough to get tires replaced without this added complexity.
 It should be eliminated.

 Thank you Mr. Chairman for the opportunity to testify on this important subject today.